clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

    .. note::

-      If no action is taken, installation starts by default.
+      If no action is taken, the live image starts by default.

 Verify integrity of installer media (optional)
 ==============================================